List of monarchs of the Netherlands: Stadtholderate under the House of Orange-Nassau

+Stadtholderate under the House of Nassau-Dietz

 When William III died childless, the patrilineal ancestry of Orange-Nassau became extinct.
-In contrast to other provinces of the Dutch Republic, Friesland, Groningen and Drenthe had mostly drawn its stadtholders from the House of Nassau, that starting with John VI, the brother of William of Orange, and comprises in addition a matrilineal ancestry with the house of Orange-Nassau.
+In contrast to other provinces of the Dutch Republic, Friesland, Groningen and Drenthe had mostly drawn their stadtholders from the House of Nassau-Dietz, that starting with John VI, the brother of William of Orange, and comprises in addition a cognatic line to William the Silent through his granddaughter Albertine Agnes of Nassau, who had married in 1652 into this Frisian cousin line.